-The FY98 plan is to spend US\$8.233 million to complete SSDS integration and incorporate initial P3I enhancements into production qualified units and conduct captive carry testing to validate ECCM performance.
+In FY98, US\$9.912 million was spent to complete SSDS integration and incorporate initial PI enhancements into production-qualified units and conduct captive-carry testing to validate ECCM performance.

-In FY99, the Navy will put US\$8.314 million into FOT&E of the initial NULKA P3I and conduct performance validation testing and FOT&E for inclusion in production units.
+In FY99, the Navy budgeted US\$2.316 million to complete the EMC upgrade and conduct FOT&E of EMC improvements.

 U2256 - Semi-Active Fuze Improvement.
 This funds development efforts for technologies that have become available for transition into an engineering and manufacturing development program.
-These emergent technologies can provide improved capabilities for one or more Ship Self Defense programs.
+These emergent technologies can provide improved capabilities for one or more ship self-defense programs.
 Development of the Evolved Sea Sparrow Missile (ESSM) under project U0173 will provide enhanced ship survivability against the current and emerging threat, but additional capability is required to pace the evolving threat.
-Maneuverable, low radar cross-section anti-ship missiles can be countered by near-term fuzing system improvements and mid-term improvements, including dual mode seekers and even greater kinematic performance.
+Maneuverable, low radar cross-section, anti-ship missiles can be countered by near-term fuzing system improvements and mid-term improvements, including dual-mode seekers and even greater kinematic performance.

-This was a "NEW START PROGRAM" to develop near-term fuze improvements to improve data processing to accurately discriminate targets in high clutter/ECM environments and provide increased capability in high angle of attack/high closing rate engagements.
-The fuze design is based on an upgrade of existing AIM/RIM-7 DSU-34B Fuze; accordingly, the improved fuze will be form and function compatible with ESSM and existing AIM/RIM-7P missiles.
+This was a "New Start Program" to develop near-term fuze improvements to improve data processing to accurately discriminate targets in high-clutter/ECM environments and provide increased capability in high angle of attack/high closing rate engagements.
+The fuze design is based on an upgrade of the AIM/RIM-7 DSU-34B Fuze; accordingly, the improved fuze will be form and function compatible with ESSM and existing AIM/RIM-7P missiles.